FCE Reading and Use of English Practice Test 6 Printable

 Blurt out (phr v) – to say something loud after you had kept it a secret for some time.

-Thud (n) – a sound made by a heavy object hitting some surface i.e. a book falling on wooden floor.
+Thud (n) – a sound made by a heavy object hitting some surface i.e. a book falling on a wooden floor.

 Prospects (n) – opportunities or possibilities.
 Can be used both positively and negatively.